Michigan Economic Development Corporation

 Muskegon County Civil Rights Sites Survey

-The goal of the Muskegon County Civil Rights Survey Project is to document the Black experience in and around Muskegon, especially during the mid-20th Century Civil Rights Movement.
-Approximately fifty sites will be surveyed during the project, including historically Black churches and schools, sites listed in The Negro Traveler's Green Book, homes and businesses of prominent local Civil Rights leaders, and businesses, parks, or other places where Civil Rights demonstrations took place.
-As a significant number of Civil Rights-related resources have been demolished in Muskegon over the last fifty years, information about these properties will also be compiled.
-A narrative report will contain in-depth research on each property surveyed, as well as broad research about the formation of Black communities, racial discrimination in Muskegon, and the Civil Rights Movement.
-Informal oral history interviews with local Civil Rights leaders and long-time residents will offer first-hand accounts of these events.
+The Muskegon County Civil Rights Survey Project seeks to document the Black experience in and around Muskegon, especially during the mid-20th Century Civil Rights Movement.
+Approximately fifty sites were surveyed during the project, including historically Black churches and schools, sites listed in The Negro Traveler's Green Book, homes and businesses of prominent local Civil Rights leaders, and businesses, parks, or other places where Civil Rights demonstrations took place.
+As a significant number of Civil Rights-related resources have been demolished in Muskegon over the last fifty years, information about these lost properties will also be compiled.
+The narrative report contains in-depth research on each property surveyed, as well as broad research about the formation of Black communities, racial discrimination in Muskegon, and the Civil Rights Movement.
+Informal oral history interviews with local Civil Rights leaders and long-time residents offer first-hand accounts of these events.

 About the Muskegon County Civil Rights Sites Survey Project

-The Muskegon County Civil Rights Sites Survey project is funded by a federal grant from the African American Civil Rights Grand program, National Park Service.
-The information gathered during field survey, research, and interviews will be used to develop educational materials for K-12 students that will be included in loan kits held by Muskegon's Lakeshore Museum Center.
+In 2020, the Michigan State Historic Preservation Office was awarded a National Park Service African American Civil Rights program grant to survey Muskegon County Civil Rights Sites.
+The information gathered during field survey, research, and interviews has been used to develop educational materials for K-12 students that will be included in loan kits held by Muskegon's Lakeshore Museum Center.

 For more information on the Muskegon County Civil Rights Survey Project, contact: